Re-posted with permission from PDC Healthcare and edited.

 3. Implement Barcode ID System

 Since handwritten specimen labels run the risk of negatively affecting your facility’s efficiency and decreasing patient safety, it is highly advantageous to implement a facility-wide barcode ID system.
-In fact, effectiveness of barcoding for reducing patient specimen and lab testing identification errors is part of the CDC’s Laboratory Medicine Best Practices (LMBP).
+In fact, effectiveness of barcoding for reducing patient specimen labeling and lab testing identification errors is part of the CDC’s Laboratory Medicine Best Practices (LMBP).
 When establishing a barcode ID system, consistent scanning is vital.
 86% of reported labs use barcoding, but an overwhelming 44% do not scan consistently, and 14% never scan their label’s barcode or patient ID wristband.
 Be sure to implement facility-wide quality management protocols to ensure staff consistently follows the designated process for scanning patient and specimen barcodes.

 Discuss Your Labeling Needs with Your Local ISG Expert